Written by Janette Mason, CNP

 When you think of tomorrow’s workout, what comes to mind?
 Are you anticipating a high output day or are you already feeling drained?
 When it comes to fitness, building a strong foundation for athletic output and recovery are non-negotiables.
 How you show up to your workout and how you feel afterwards are important indicators of how your body can handle the physical stress of working out.

 If you have been experiencing less energy lately and feel totally drained after your workout routine, it may be time to introduce some additional nutritional support to get your body back to fighting shape.

-Here’s the run-down of our top superfoods to lean on when feeling unmotivated and low-energy before a workout:
+Here’s the run-down of our top superfoods to lean on when feeling unmotivated and low-energy:

 Maca: traditionally used for its energy and libido enhancement, studies show it is a great go-to for better workouts.1

 Coffee: we probably do not need to tell you about the energizing effects of coffee, but did you know it has been extensively studied for workout enhancement?2

 Mushrooms (Reishi, Cordyceps, Lions Mane): mushrooms are the “it” superfood right now and a big reason is due to their apoptogenic properties.
 Adaptogens are ‘smart’ substances which can work with your existing state of health to enable you to better deal with environmental, physical, and mental stress factors.
 According to Health Canada, some mushrooms such as reishi are used in Herbal Medicine as potent adaptogens to help increase energy and resistance to stress.3

 Astragalus: this superfood may be new to you, but in the nutrition world it has been studied significantly for its performance enhancement mechanisms.
 Specifically, looking at how it can effectively enhance physical condition and improves aerobic performance.
 4